mhoban/rainbow_bridge/README.md

 <small>**Note: one of the above options is required (specifying both will throw an error)**</small>

+### Specifying demultiplexing strategy

+You must also specify the [demultiplexing strategy](#input-requirements) used when preparing your sequencing libraries.

+<small>**`--demultiplexed-by [strategy]`**</small>:  Specify sample demultiplexing strategy used when processing sequence reads.
+Accepted values are `index` (Illumina indices, previously-demultiplexed, the default), `barcode` (barcoded primers, not demultiplexed), or `combined` (pooled barcoded primers across Illumina index pairs).

-### Processing fastq input (demultiplexed or not)
+### Processing fastq input

 #### Specifying fastq files
 In all cases, if you're processing fastq runs, you must specify the location of your sequence reads.
 Generally, if you're processing runs that have *not* been demultiplexed by the sequencer, you will have either one (single-end) or two (paired-end) fastq files.
-If your runs *have* been demultiplexed, you will have one fastq file per individual sample per read direction.
-If fastq files are gzipped (i.e., they have a .gz extension), they will be uncompressed automatically and the .gz extension will be stripped.
+If your runs *have* been demultiplexed or are pooled, you will have one fastq file per individual sample/pool per read direction.
+If fastq files are gzipped (i.e., they have a .gz extension), they will be uncompressed automatically and the .gz extension will be stripped during processing.

 **Note: unless you are specifying forward/reverse reads directly (i.e. passing individual filenames), it is best practice to keep reads (fastq files) from different sequencing runs in separate directories.
 If you do not, because of the way the pipeline uses [globs](#a-note-on-globswildcards) to find files, you could end up with unexpected behavior (e.g., accidentally combining sequences from different sequencing runs in one analysis).**